qutang/hexo-theme-cutie/README.md

 1. clone to your local machine
 1. run `hexo server`

+## Changelog

+### 2017-11-04

+* Change lightbox to light gallery to remove jquery dependency
+* Add support for pinned post, allow up to 4 pinned post

 ## Installation and usage

-1. clone repository into `themes` folder of your hexo website and rename the folder to `cutie`
+* clone repository into `themes` folder of your hexo website and rename the folder to `cutie`

 ```bash
 git clone https://github.com/qutang/hexo-theme-cutie.git
 ```

-1. A sample snippet about the theme in `_config.yml` of the website:
+* A sample snippet about the theme in `_config.yml` of the website:

 ```yaml
 # Be careful about the indent